-The sign in front of the error term is negative, since we formulate the error expressions such that a positive error implies a conservative decision.
+If the failure theory used to predict the failure was perfect, and we performed infinite number of coupon tests, then we could predict the true mean element failure stress at the structural element tests.
+The actual value would vary only due to material variability.
+However, neither the failure theory is perfect nor infinite tests are performed, so the calculated value of the mean failure stress at the element level is where e{ef} is the error in the failure theory.
+Note that the sign in front of the error term is negative, since we consistently formulate the error expressions such that a positive error implies a conservative decision.
 The initial distribution of $(\bar{\sigma}{ef}){calc}$ is obtained by estimate of the error e{ef} and using the results of coupon tests $(\bar{\sigma}{ef}){calc}$.
-The information from element tests is used by a Bayesian procedure to update the failure stress distribution (see [13] for details).
+The information from element tests is used by performing Bayesian procedure to update the failure stress distribution (see An et al. [13] for details).
 In practice, simpler procedures are often used, such as selecting the lowest failure stress from element tests.
 Therefore, our assumption will tend to overestimate the beneficial effect of element tests.